CalG24/pear-hotkeys/README.md

 # Pear Desktop Hotkeys

-A lightweight, standalone Rust application that provides global hotkeys for [Pear Desktop](https://github.com/pear-devs/pear-desktop) with visual and audio feedback.
+A lightweight, standalone Rust application that provides global hotkeys (Like and Dislike for now) for [Pear Desktop](https://github.com/pear-devs/pear-desktop) with visual and audio feedback.

 ## Features